 Bangladesh ratified the Rio Convention on Biological Diversity on 3 May 1994.
 The country is dominated by lush vegetation, with villages often buried in groves of mango, jackfruit, bamboo, betel nut, coconut and date palm.
 The country has 50 wildlife sanctuaries.

-The highest peak in Bangladesh is Saka Haphong in the southeastern Mowdok Range at just 1,052 m.
+- The highest peak in Bangladesh is Saka Haiphong in the southeastern Mowdok Range at just 1,052 m.

 - Bangladesh has a population density of almost 3000 people per square mile.

-- Bangladesh has a whooping figure of 2000 periodicals and daily newspapers published, despite the low literacy rate and the constant average readership at 15%.
+- Bangladesh has a whopping figure of 2000 periodicals and daily newspapers published, despite the low literacy rate and the constant average readership at 15%.

 - Bangladesh’s oldest known city site is the city of Mahasthangarh.